Wondering which shot to get, when, and why? Find answers to those questions and more.

 Are these conditions a problem with the other vaccines?

-Neither of these conditions, TTS or Guillain-Barré, has been associated with the Pfizer and Moderna vaccines, the only others being used in the U.S. — and about 323 million doses of those have been given so far.
-However, there have been reports of an inflammatory condition called myocarditis with these vaccines (see "side effects" question below).
-New research shows the benefits of COVID-19 vaccination outweigh the low risk of myocarditis after receiving the vaccine.
+Neither of these conditions, TTS or Guillain-Barré, has been associated with the Pfizer and Moderna vaccines — and over 1 billion doses of those have been given so far.
+However, there have been rare reports of inflammatory conditions called myocarditis and pericarditis(link opens in new window) with these vaccines and with the new Novavax shot (see "side effects" question below).
+Research shows the benefits of COVID-19 vaccination outweigh the low risk of myocarditis after receiving the vaccine.

 How should I get ready for my vaccination appointment?
 What should I expect?